Three low-mass companions around aged stars discovered by TESS: Observations

 \subsection{\tess\ photometry}

 TOI-1608 (TIC 138017750) was observed with the 2-minute cadence exposures in \tess \ Sector 18 from 3rd November 2019 to 27th November 2019.
 The photometry were extracted by the Science Processing Operations Center \citep[SPOC;][]{Jenkins2016_SPOC} pipeline.
 SPOC produces two kinds of light curves, using Simple Aperture Photometry (SAP) or the Presearch Data Conditioning SAP \citep[PDCSAP;][]{Smith2012_PDC2, Stumpe2012_PDC1, Stumpe2014_PDC3}.
 PDCSAP is corrected for the instrumental systematic effects and dilution, and we used PDCSAP light curves in our analysis.
 Eight transit signals were identified in this light curve with a period of 2.47 days.
+SPOC DV reports \citep{Twicken:DVdiagnostics2018, Li:DVmodelFit2019} presents the difference image centroiding results of TOI-1608, which indicates that the source of the transit signal is located within $1.3\pm 2.5$ arcsec of the target star, complementing the results of the high-resolution imaging presented in Section \ref{subsect:high_resolution_image}.

-TOI-2336 (TIC 88902249) was observed with the 30-minute cadence exposures in \tess \ Sector 11 from 23rd April 2019 to 20th May 2019, and it was re-observed with the 10-minute cadence exposures in \tess \ Sector 38 from 29rd April 2021 to 26th May 2021 during the \tess\ First Extended Mission.
+TOI-2336 (TIC 88902249) was observed with the 30-minute cadence exposures in \tess \ Sector 11 from 23rd April 2019 to 20th May 2019, and it was re-observed with the 10-minute cadence exposures in \tess \ Sector 38 from 29th April 2021 to 26th May 2021 during the \tess\ First Extended Mission.
 Both light curves were extracted by the TESS-SPOC pipeline \citep{Caldwell2020} and we used the PDCSAP in our analysis.
 Two transit signals were identified in the 30-minute data and four transit signals were identified in the 10-minute data with a period of 7.71 days.
+The TESS-SPOC DV reports of Sector 38 presents the difference image centroiding results of TOI-2336, which indicates that the source of the transit signal is located within $3.8\pm 2.5$ arcsec of the target star, complementing the results of the high-resolution imaging presented in Section \ref{subsect:high_resolution_image}.

-TOI-2521 (TIC 72556406) was observed with the 30-minute cadence exposures in \tess \ Sector 6 from 15rd December 2018 to 6th January 2019, and it was re-observed with the 10-minute cadence exposures in \tess \ Sector 33 from 18th December 2020 to 13th January 2021 during the \tess\ First Extended Mission.
+TOI-2521 (TIC 72556406) was observed with the 30-minute cadence exposures in \tess \ Sector 6 from 15th December 2018 to 6th January 2019, and it was re-observed with the 10-minute cadence exposures in \tess \ Sector 33 from 18th December 2020 to 13th January 2021 during the \tess\ First Extended Mission.
 Again we used the PDCSAP light curves extracted by the TESS-SPOC pipeline \citep{Caldwell2020} in our analysis.
 Four transit signals were identified in the 30-minute data and five transit signals were identified in the 10-minute data with a period of 5.56 days.

 We obtained all \tess \ data from the Mikulski Archive for Space Telescopes (MAST) Portal\footnote{\url{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}}.
 We then detrended the \tess \ light curve to remove the remaining systematic trends by fitting a Gaussian Process (GP) model after masking out the in-transit data using the \code{juliet} package \citep{Espinoza2019_Juliet}, which employs the package \code{celerite} \citep{Foreman-Mackey2017_celerite} to build the GP model.
 The PDCSAP light curves with the best-fit GP models are shown in Figure \ref{fig_tess_PDCSAP}.